kennedyaustin/Sunshine-D8/README.md

 Log-In Authentication= required
 Both search fields (type and zip)= required
 Zip Code- Limited to 5 characters
-Avoided alerts by using Modals and “Required”  for Sign In and Search functions

 # Team Members
 * Austin Kennedy